 During the last one to two years of the program, most students participate in clinical experiences, which involve treating real patients while under close supervision.
 Some schools offer the option of a combined degree program, such as a Doctor of Veterinary Medicine degree paired with a master's degree in business administration.
 Applicants in a DVM program must typically submit passing test scores from the medical college admission test or the veterinary college admission test.

 Each state requires that practicing veterinarians be licensed.
 Although licensure requirements vary by state, almost all states require applicants to possess a DVM degree, or equivalent, and to have passed the North American Veterinary Licensing Examination.
 Additionally, some states require that veterinarians participate in continuing education courses in order to renew their licenses.
 Other requirements vary state to state.

 After completing their education requirements and obtaining licensure, veterinarians can begin practicing.
 Many seek employment with established animal clinics and hospitals, while others open their own veterinary practices.

-While certification is not mandatory for veterinarians, it may improve job prospects, demonstrate expertise and devotion to the field and play a major role in creating advancement opportunities.
-The American Board of Veterinary Practitioners (ABVP) offers a certification program that involves completing continuing education and an exam in specialized areas of veterinary expertise.
+While certification is not mandatory for veterinarians, it may demonstrate expertise and play a role in creating advancement opportunities.
+The American Board of Veterinary Practitioners offers a certification program that involves completing continuing education and an exam in specialized areas of veterinary expertise.